jfalcou/eve/doc/html/_sources/manual/functions/bitwise/bitwise_cast.rst.txt

 .. rubric:: Return value

-* [1-3] A value of type *T*.
+* [1-3] A value of type **T**.

 .. rubric:: Notes

-* `bitwise_cast` does not allow to cast :ref:`type-wide` instances to scalar ones because, for performance reasons, the `small`  :ref:`type-wide` types (i.e. smaller than the SIMD native registers of the architecture) are  stored as native SIMD registers and consequently does not share the  scalar sizes in the supported architectures.
-In fact the bit size of supported wides is always greater of equal to 128 bits and the size of supported scalars is always less or equal to 64 bits.
+* :ref:`function-bitwise_cast` does not allow to cast :ref:`type-wide` instances of cardinal 1 to
+  scalar as, for performance reasons, such instances are stored as native SIMD registers and consequently do not have the proper size to be reinterpreted.

 *******
 Example